Notifications

 And many more are available from the moment EasyDCIM is installed.

-Notifications types
+Notifications Types

 The notification system includes many predefined notifications related to specific entities in the system, such as: